krisclarkdev/tok8sevents/README.md

 # Usage
 * Copy the following file to YOURCHART/templates/wavefrontevents.yaml
 * Either change all of the CHANGEME values or use a secret
-* Change the architecture of the image to match your environment (amd64 or arm64v8)
 * Deploy your helm chat
 * View the event under browse>events in Wavefront